 ‘Boost Your Immune System.’
 You’ve probably seen or heard this statement in any number of printed ads, on TV or online.
 The products being pushed to unwary consumers includes mushroom extracts, probiotics, collagen supplements, exotic oils, bee propolis, various kefir-kombucha fermented products, and on and on.
 Although no direct reference is made to COVD-19, the implicit message is clear.
-Something that can boost your immune system will put you in a better position to ward off this nasty virus.
+Something that can boost your immune system will put you in a better position to ward off this nasty virus (as of February 2021).

 The truth is that any product that would boost the immune system or support it is a scientifically meaningless claim.
 These are marketing terms, not scientific ones.
 The immune system is not like a muscle the size of which can be boosted by exercise.
 It is a highly complex system of cell tissues, organs, and a host of chemicals they produce to help the body fight infections and other diseases.

 There are two basic components to the immune system.
 They are the innate and the acquired (sometimes called adaptive).

 The innate system swings into action with a variety of cells and chemicals as soon as the body is attacked by a foreign substance, be it a bacterium, a virus or a toxin.
 This is the reason we sneeze and cough and have a runny nose when we catch a cold.
 The body is trying to expel the intruder.
 Our throat may become inflamed because blood vessels dilate allowing white blood cells to rush to the scene to engulf and neutralize the invader.

 Thanks to the acquired or adaptive immune system, we never catch the same cold twice.
 That is because exposure to an intruder stimulates the immune system to produce antibodies.
 These are the special proteins that recognize the intruder on a subsequent exposure and neutralize it.